Klafyvel/DeviceDefinitions.jl/README.md

 ## API

-The main API of this package are `generateProject` and `readSVD`.
+The main API of this package are `generate` and `readSVD`.
 Please check their respective docstrings for usage.
 In addition to these, the structs `Device`, `Peripheral`, `Register`, `Field` and `CPU` are also considered API.
 Their fieldnames are inspired by the names from the SVD specification.